tiongjjyi/tp/docs/UserGuide.md

 ---
-  layout: page
+layout: default.md
 title: "User Guide"
 pageNav: 3
 ---

+# CodeSphere User Guide

 CodeSphere is a **desktop contact management app, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 It is an app targeted at connecting Year 1 Computer Science students in the NUS School of Computing.